Home > Blog > Thrifting at Value Village: Everything you need to know

 Loyalty program at Value Village

 To get the most value at Value Village you definitely have to join their Super Savers Club.
-It’s honestly not even that good but it is the only way you will unlock seasonal or category-specific offers.
-Here are some of the benefits:
+Is it amazing?
+No. But it’s the only way you’ll unlock seasonal or category-specific discounts.
+Here’s what you get:

-- You get a coupon on your birthday for 20% off a purchase of up to $50.
+• A birthday coupon: 20% off a purchase of up to $50.
+A decent little perk.

-- If you spend $500 in a calendar year you reach ~Suede status~ and get a free bag.
-How generous (*massive eye roll*).
+• If you spend $500 in a calendar year you reach ~Suede status~ and get a free reusable tote bag.
+Because obviously, what we all need is another tote bag.

 Value Village discount days